Quick Information & Links

 - OGS recommends sending your application via FedEx or USPS Priority so that you can track your package.

-*Your application must be received by USCIS within 25 days of the signature on your I-20 recommending post-completion OPT.
+*Your application must be received by USCIS within 30 days of the IS Advisor signature on the Form I-20.
 If the application does not reach the service center in time, your request will be denied.
 If you think your application may not arrive within this timeframe, contact OGS for a new I-20 prior to mailing.

 Wait: Application Processing takes an average of 90 days!